thilobillerbeck/better-sgf/README.md

 # BetterSGF

-**DISCLAIMER:** Yes, I know the code has a lot of room for improvements, it was not written in mind of being shared with others and will be improved over time
+**DISCLAIMER:** Yes, I know the code has a lot of room for improvements, it was not written in mind of being shared with others and will be improved over time.

 ## Why did I built this?